April 2006

 6. As you and Mr. Hand wend your way deeper into the sheath, you will encounter what feels like a small portal that opens up into a chamber beyond.
 Being attentive to your horse’s reaction, invite yourself in.
 You are now in the Inner Sanctum of the Actual Private Part.
 It’s hiding in there, towards the back, trying to pretend it isn’t there.
 Say hi, and wave to it.
 No, really, work your finger back and forth around the sides of it.
 If the horse won’t drop, this is your only shot at removing whatever dried smegma is clinging to the surface of the Part itself.
 So, gently explore around it, pulling out whatever crusty topsoil you find there.
 Use more water and more Excalibur if necessary to loosen attached gunk.

 7. When Mr. Hand and the Actual Private Part have gotten to know each other pretty well, and the Part feels squeaky clean all around, there remains only one task: checking for and removing the bean.
 The bean is a pale, kidney-shaped accumulation of smegma in a small pouch just inside the urethra.
 Not all horses accumulate a bean, but IME [in my experience] the majority do, even if they have no visible external smegma.
 So: the equine urethra is fairly large in diameter, and will indeed permit you to very gently insinuate one of your slimmer fingers inside the urethral opening.
 Do so, and explore upwards for what will feel like a lump or “pea” buried no more than, I dunno, perhaps 3/4″ in from the opening.
 If you do encounter a bean, gently and sympathetically persuade it out with your finger.
 This may require a little patience from both Mr. Hand AND the horse, but the horse will be happier and healthier once it’s accomplished.
 In the rare event that the bean is too enormous for your finger to coax out, you might try what I did (in desperation) last month on the orange horse.
 Wrap thumb and index finger around the end of the Part and squeeze firmly to extrude the bean.
-Much to my surprise it worked and orange horse did NOT kill me for doing it and he does not seem to have suffered any permanent damage as a result.
+Much to my surprise it worked and the orange horse did NOT kill me for doing it and he does not seem to have suffered any permanent damage as a result.
 I have never in my life seen another bean that enormous, though.

 8. Now all that’s left to do is make a graceful exit and rinse the area very thoroughly in apology for the liberties you’ve taken.
 A hose will be MUCH easier to use here than a bucket and sponge, IME.
 Make sure to direct the water into the Part’s inner retreat too, not merely the outer part of the sheath.
 This may require you to enfold the end of the hose in your hand and guide it up there personally.